Frequently Asked Questions

 Overall Project Questions

-It is estimated to take 5-7 years to completely develop Te Ara Tipuna (TAT), from Te Toka a Taiau to Tarakeha (start and end points at Makorori, near Gisborne and Opotiki).
+It is estimated to take 5-7 years to completely develop Te Ara Tipuna, between Gisborne and Potaka (Te Toka a Taiau ki Potikirua).
 The project has committed to using local contractors to develop and maintain the tracks and trails.
 Given the pressures of recovery work, and ongoing maintenance and repair of SH35 and local roads, this timeline of 5-7 years is realistic.
 It could be sooner if funding and resources allow.

 Yes, it will be developed in stages.
 What stage is developed when, will depend on negotiation and agreement from landowners.
 Currently, those stages (in geographical, not priority order) are: